 Assess Data Readiness: The quality, completeness, and consistency of data must be the same for all sources.

-Right Tools Selection: The BI tools should align with the needs of the organization and budget.
+Right Tools Selection: The BI tools should align with the needs of the organisation and budget.

-Data Strategy: There must be protocols for how the data is being collected, integrated, and analyzed.
+Data Strategy: There must be protocols for how the data is collected, integrated, and analysed.

 Employee Training: Train the employees on how to use the BI tools efficiently.

-Monitoring and Optimization: The BI initiative’s performance has to be monitored constantly and adjustments according to it made.
+Monitoring and Optimisation: The BI initiative’s performance has to be monitored constantly, and adjustments according to it have to be made.

-American Express: Using BI, they analyze consumer spending patterns and they come up with tailored offers and rewards schemes.
+American Express: Using BI, they analyse consumer spending patterns and come up with tailored offers and rewards schemes.

 Conclusion

-Business Intelligence is no longer an add-on but a requirement for the financial services.
-Using the BI tools and strategy, institutions will make raw data to be converted into some usable insights to facilitate the process of better decisions and improve the efficiency in running the operations to ensure the experience of customers improves.
-Over time, this industry will continue changing because to effectively address the problems in the data-driven world, embracing BI is one necessity.
+Business Intelligence is no longer an add-on but a requirement for financial services.
+Using the BI tools and strategy, institutions will make raw data to be converted into usable insights to facilitate the process of making better decisions and improve the efficiency in running the operations to ensure the experience of customers improves.
+Over time, this industry will continue changing because to effectively address the problems in the data-driven world, embracing BI is a necessity.